Skip to main content

 What causes tonsil stones?

-The tonsil stones are made up of minerals - mainly calcium salts.
-Debris from surrounding cells, tissues and germs (such as bacteria) gets stuck in the crevices of the tonsils and then hardens (becomes calcified).
+Tonsil stones are made up of minerals - mainly calcium salts.
+Debris from the surrounding cells, tissues and bacteria gets stuck in the crevices of the tonsils and then hardens (becomes calcified).
+They can be hard, like tiny rocks, or quite soft.
+They are usually quite small, but can sometimes get bigger.

-They are not cancerous growths, and are not attached to the tissues around them, but instead are stuck in them.
-In fact, tonsil stones form to help the immune system by blocking bacteria and viruses from entering the body.
+They are not cancerous growths, and they are not attached to the tissues around them, but instead are stuck in the crevices of the tonsils.

 Tonsilloliths can occur at any age but are more common in adults than in children.
 Some people just develop one, whereas others can have more than one at a time.
-In some people, even when they get rid of one, another one forms somewhere else on their tonsils.
+In some people, when they get rid of one, another forms somewhere else on their tonsils.

 Why do I keep getting tonsil stones?

 Some people are more prone than others to developing tonsil stones.
-Risk factors include: smoking, poor oral hygiene, recurrent tonsil infections and having tonsillar crypts.

 Tonsillar crypts are the folds, gaps and crevices found in some people's tonsils.
 They are more common in larger or craggy-looking tonsils.